New York attractions that are extraordinary

 Street Art in New York

-In New York you can find graffiti and street art in many parts of the city, you just have to open your eyes.
-In addition to Brooklyn, Manhattan also offers some beautiful murals.
-On our travels we were able to look at some of the pictures by the artist Cobra from the High Line.
-His mural of Einstein, who sprayed “We love NY” on a house wall in Chelsea, is well known.
-Street art is an ephemeral art that can quickly disappear again.
-Cobra's pictures "Kiss in Times Square' and 'VJ Day in Times Square', which I photographed in 2014, were unfortunately removed by the homeowner.
+In New York, you can find graffiti and street art in many neighborhoods; you just have to keep your eyes peeled.
+Besides Brooklyn, Manhattan also offers some beautiful murals.
+On our travels, we were able to admire some of the artist Cobra's paintings from the High Line.
+One well-known example is his mural of Einstein spraying "We love NY" on a building wall in Chelsea.
+Street art is a transient form of art that can quickly disappear.
+Cobra's paintings "Kiss in Times Square' and 'VJ Day in Times Square', which I photographed in 2014, were unfortunately removed by the homeowner.
 The city is constantly changing.

-New are the works that were created during an action by Larry Silverstein at the former World Trade Center.
-Silverstein was the tenant of the World Trade Center.
-In this action artists from all over the world, such as Stickymonger, Boogierez and Aj Lavilla, created murals.
-You add courage and color to the site .
-You can not miss out on a visit to One World Center.
-New York also has special street art tours where you can learn more about the art.
-I've been to New York several times and created a compilation of Street Art Murals with an artist's name and exact location, so they are easy to find for you.
+New, however, are the works created during an action by Larry Silverstein at the former World Trade Center.
+Silverstein was the leaseholder of the World Trade Center.
+Artists from all over the world, including Stickymonger, Boogierez, and Aj Lavilla, created murals for this action.
+They add boldness and color to the massive construction site.
+You can't miss them when visiting One World Center.
+New York also offers special street art tours where you can learn more about the art.
+I've been to New York several times and have compiled a list of street art murals, including the artist and the exact location, so you can find them easily.

 This tip comes from Renate von Raus ins Leben, a blog about city breaks, short trips and adventure trips.
 Find more information on Street Art in New York on her blog.